gferreira/xTools4/docs/_reference/variable/measurements.md

 <div class="card bg-light my-3 rounded-0">
 <div class="card-header">note</div>
 <div class="card-body" markdown='1'>
-For more information about each column see [Measurements format > Glyph-level measurements] and [Measurement scales].
+For more information about each column see [Measurements format > Glyph-level measurements] and [Measurement scales and tresholds].
 {: .card-text }
 </div>
 </div>